TITLE 68: PROFESSIONS AND OCCUPATIONS

 a) Professional Development Hours Requirements

-1) Beginning with the November 30, 2006 renewal and every renewal thereafter, in order to renew a license as a land surveyor, a licensee shall be required to complete 20 professional development hours (PDH) relevant to the practice of land surveying.
+1) Beginning with the November 30, 2006, renewal and every renewal thereafter, in order to renew a license as a land surveyor, a licensee shall be required to complete 20 professional development hours (PDH) relevant to the practice of land surveying.
+All 20 professional development hours (PDH) may be earned through online programs or courses.
 Failure to comply with these requirements may result in non-renewal of the land surveyor's license or other disciplinary action, or both.
 The professional development hours shall be in the following categories:

 A) A minimum of 4 hours of programs, courses or activities in the area of State of Illinois statutes and rules that regulate professional land surveyors and surveys.